Environmental Policy and Strategy

 In the Olympus Group, the CEO and the CHRO (Chief Human Resources Officer) are appointed as the top executive officers for the environment.
 Also, the Human Resources Head, who manages human resource development and general affairs including matters related to the environment, health and safety (EHS), serves as the top management for environmental affairs for the entire Group.
 Under the Environmental Health and Safety Policy formulated by the Human Resources Head, the EHS division plans and implements environmental measures and monitors environmental initiatives across the entire Group, such as the progress of energy reduction targets and implementation status of environmental measures.

-We have environmental management divisions for each business division and Group company.
+We have environmental management divisions for each business site and Group company.
 The EHS division is responsible for environmental management for the entire Group.
 Since FY2015, the EHS division has created an information platform for the entire Group to enable efficient gathering of information on environmental initiatives at various global sites that are essential to environmental management, as well as environment-related data and the status of these sites in complying with laws and regulations.
 In FY2021, the Olympus Group obtained ISO 14001 multi-site certification*, which covers 2 group companies in Japan and Asia region, including the EHS division, to reinforce the group's environmental governance and streamline the environmental management.

 * A system in which multiple factories and business offices are certified as a single organization